An overview of analog and digital synth design, its components and how they work.

 - Steinberg Halion

 - Xfer Serum

 Modulation is a way to make the sound interesting over time.

-Modulation uses a source to modulate a paramter in the synthesizer.
+Modulation uses a source to modulate a parameter.

 Some modulation sources: